ryasar79/reduxx/README.md

     store.setState( newState );

     // getting the state:
-    // once again its the same as getting the state like in Step 3
+    // once again it's the same as getting the state like in Step 3

     const monkeyHeightKey = stateKeyMapper.monkey.height[ REDUXX_SPECIAL_KEY ];